raghu-vijaykumar/docs/content/docs/system-design/examples/key-value-store.md

 ### Write Path

 ![Write Path](../images/write-pth.png)
-- Write requests are stored in a commit log.
+- Write requests are first recorded in a **commit log**, ensuring durability.
-- Data is saved in a memory cache.
+- The data is then stored in a **memory cache** (usually a memtable) for faster access.
-- Once the memory cache is full, data is flushed to disk as an SSTable (Sorted String Table).
+- Once the memory cache reaches a threshold, data is flushed to disk as an **SSTable** (Sorted String Table).
+SSTables are immutable and optimized for fast reads.

 ### Read Path

-Read path when data is in memory:
+#### When Data is in Memory:
 ![Read Path in Memory](../images/read-path-in-memory.png)

-Read path when data is not in memory:
+- If the requested data is in the **memory cache**, it is retrieved directly from the cache (memtable), providing very fast reads.

+#### When Data is Not in Memory:
 ![Read Path Not in Memory](../images/read-path-not-in-memory.png)
-- Data is retrieved from the memory cache or the SSTable.
-- **Bloom filters** are used to efficiently locate data in the SSTable.
+- If the data is not found in memory, the system checks the **SSTables** stored on disk.
+- **Bloom filters** are employed to quickly determine if a given key **might** exist in the SSTable.
+Bloom filters are probabilistic data structures that can say "the data might be here" or "the data is definitely not here."
+This reduces the number of unnecessary disk reads.
+- Once located via the bloom filter, the SSTable is scanned to retrieve the exact record.
+Since SSTables are sorted by keys, retrieval is efficient.

+### Additional Details:
+- **Sorted String Table (SSTable):** SSTables are on-disk data structures where keys are stored in sorted order, which allows for efficient searches and merging during compaction.
+- **Bloom Filters:** By using bloom filters, the system avoids reading from disk when the key is guaranteed to not exist in an SSTable.
+This reduces the number of I/O operations, speeding up the read process.

 ## Summary